yannglt/fathom-analytics-stats/README.md

 ## Troubleshooting
 For now, Fathom's API is rate limited to 10 requests per minute on aggregations — for the commands, and currents — for the menu bar.
 If you exceed this limit, you will receive a (nicely designed) toast error.
 If you receive this error, please wait a minute before trying again.

+Also, the `aggregation` API endpoint is only accurate on data from March 2021.
+Learn more about it [here](https://usefathom.com/api#aggregation).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.